autobib/mufmt/README.md

 let s = "Order: {1}".to_owned();

-// The `Ast` is usize; also use a String to store the template text to unlink the lifetime let template = Template::<String, usize>::compile(&s).unwrap();
+// The `Ast` is usize; also use a String to store the template text
+// which unlinks the lifetime
+let template = Template::<String, usize>::compile(&s).unwrap();

-// we can drop the original template string drop(s)
+// we can drop the original template string drop(s);

 // The `Manifest` is `Vec<&str>`
 let mut mfst = vec!["Grapes", "Apples"];